GreatL/seal-ebm-mechanism-analysis/README.md

 This repository contains the code used to train the SEAL link prediction model, extract structural features on enclosing subgraphs, fit global surrogate models (EBMs and decision trees), and perform ensemble-level analyses of link formation mechanisms across 27 real-world networks.

-The code is organised as a set of scripts that reproduce the main steps and figures in the paper.
+The code is organised as a set of scripts that reproduce the main steps and results in the paper.

 ---